You can embed the SpotMe event registration process directly into any website of your choosing.

 This section is not applicable if you are embedding a purely public (open) registration page).

-If you are using private (RSVP) registration - wether it is via a purely private RSVP registration page or a combined open (public) and private (RSVP) registration page - you will need to adjust the RSVP email template's response button so that it uses the URL of the website where the registration page is embedded.
+If you are using private (RSVP) registration - whether it is via a purely private RSVP registration page or a combined open (public) and private (RSVP) registration page - you will need to adjust the RSVP email template's response button so that it uses the URL of the website where the registration page is embedded.

 This is done by editing the URL in for the Submit RSVP button, by adding the URL of the website page where the registration page is embedded: